 A history of innovation leadership.

 Hillrom traces its medical innovation roots to 1915 when Dr. Francis Welch and William Noah Allyn developed the world's first handheld, direct illuminating ophthalmoscope, and established Welch Allyn.
 This device paved the way for future innovations that would continue to help practitioners provide better patient care.
-One year prior, Morgan Parker invented the two-part disposable scalpel blade and created what would become the Bard-Parker® brand.

 In 1927, William (Bill) A. Hillenbrand had a revolutionary idea to "bring the home into the hospital" by offering hospitals wooden furniture to help create a warmer, more comfortable environment.
 In October 1929, as the United States plummeted into the Great Depression, Bill founded Hill-Rom and persuaded hospitals to furnish their private rooms with his wooden furniture for six months free of charge.
 If they weren’t satisfied, they could simply return the furniture.
 After the trial periods, none of the furniture was returned, and some hospitals placed orders for more.